-Although Egypt's constitution makes the president the commander of the armed forces, a decree by interim President Adly Mansour on Feb.
+Although Egypt's constitution makes the president the commander of the military, a decree by interim President Adly Mansour on Feb.
 27 removed the executive as head of the Supreme Council of the Armed Forces.
 The move gave further autonomy to the military, which is already shielded from civilian oversight.

 The final tally of votes on Jan.
 14-15 for Egypt's constitution was 98.1% in favor.
 Nationwide turnout was 38.6%, which was higher than the 2012 referendum in which 30% voted.
-The results were largely viewed as an endorsement for military chief General Abdel Fattah el-Sisi to run for president.
+The results were largely viewed as an endorsement for military chief Abdel Fattah Al-Sisi to run for president.

 A state of emergency was declared in Aug.
 2013 after security forces violently cleared two sit-ins of supporters of ousted President Mohamed Morsi, killing 638 and injuring nearly 4,000.
 It was the worst day of violence in Egypt since the 2011 uprising.
 The state of emergency ended in Nov.
 2013.

 The Muslim Brotherhood lost an appeal on Nov.
 6 to the Sept.
 23 ban on all its activities in Egypt.
 The decision included the seizure of the group's "money, assets and buildings."
 Several prominent members have been arrested or barred from traveling.

 On the one-year anniversary of Mohamed Morsi's election, millions of demonstrators rallied across Egypt in June 2013, calling for his resignation and for early elections.
 The protests were likely larger than any during the 2011 revolution.
-Military chief Abdul Fattah al-Sisi announced July 3, 2013, that Morsi was no longer president.
+Sisi announced July 3, 2013, that Morsi was no longer president.